 For one of the ritzier ways to celebrate New Year’s Eve, look to Chihuly Gardens and Glass (also within Seattle Center) where attendees will get to enjoy a night of appetizers and desserts, live music by the Michael Benson Band, and a toast as they watch the Seattle Center fireworks from one of the best vantage points in town.
 Bonus, admire Chihuly's handblown glass art installations throughout the facility before, during and after the party.

 Doors will open at 9 p.m., and tours for the Exhibition will only be available until 10 p.m.
 Guests will not be allowed to exit the Glasshouse between 10 p.m. and 12:15 a.m. and no guests will be admitted after 11 p.m.
 Tickets must be purchased in advance.

 03 of 10

-During SPECTRA, there's plenty of special entertainment on, or check out the Science Center exhibits.
+During SPECTRA, there's plenty of special entertainment, and you can also check out the Science Center exhibits.
 At midnight, the view of the fireworks at the Space Needle is the closest private outdoor view you’ll find.
 Tickets must be purchased in advance.

 04 of 10